Master of Arts (M.A.) Major in International Studies (Non-thesis Option)

 • GRE not required*

-• official Peace Corps description of service (application fees will be waived upon receipt)
+• official Peace Corps description of service (application fees may be waived upon receipt)

 • resume/CV listing Peace Corps Service